All Products

 Platform For AI:Deploy model services using custom images

-EAS pulls images from a container registry when deploying services.
-We recommend using Alibaba Cloud Container Registry (ACR) to store images and pull them over your VPC network for optimal performance and security.
+EAS pulls container images from a registry during service deployment.
+Store images in Alibaba Cloud Container Registry (ACR) and pull over VPC network for optimal performance and security.

 Important